UofT-DSI/deep_learning/README.md

 ### Module Contacts
 **Questions can be submitted to the #questions channel on Slack**

-* Instructor: **{Name}** {Pronouns}.
-Emails to the instructor can be sent to {first_name.last_name}@mail.utoronto.ca.
+* Technical Facilitator: **{Name}** {Pronouns}.
+Emails to the Technical Facilitator can be sent to {first_name.last_name}@mail.utoronto.ca.
-* TA: **{Name}** {Pronouns}.
-Emails to the instructor can be sent to {first_name.last_name}@mail.utoronto.ca.
+* Learning Support Staff: **{Name}** {Pronouns}.
+Emails to the Technical Facilitator can be sent to {first_name.last_name}@mail.utoronto.ca.

 ### Module Materials
 This module's materials are adapted from the Deep Learning module taught at [Master Year 2 Data Science IP-Paris](https://www.ip-paris.fr/education/masters/mention-mathematiques-appliquees-statistiques/master-year-2-data-science).
 The module includes comprehensive lectures and lab notebooks covering fundamental and advanced topics in Deep Learning.
 While there is no designated textbook for this module, the adapted materials provide a thorough exploration of the subject, incorporating a blend of theoretical knowledge and practical applications.

 ## Delivery of Module
 The module will run sychronously up three times a week on Zoom.
 The first three days are used as "lectures" and will last a maximum of 3 hours.
-During this time, the instructor will introduce the concepts for the week.
+During this time, the Technical Facilitator will introduce the concepts for the week.
 The last day are used for as optional, asychronous work periods.
 The work periods will also last for up to 3 hours.
-During the last day, an instructor or TA will be present on Zoom to assist learners reach the intended learning outcomes.
+During the last day, an Technical Facilitator or TA will be present on Zoom to assist learners reach the intended learning outcomes.

-### How the Instructor will deliver
+### How the Technical Facilitator will deliver
-The instructors will introduce the concepts through a collaborative live coding session usiing the Python notebooks found under `/01-slides`.
-All instructors will also upload any live coding files to this repository for any learners to revisit under `/live-code`.
+The Technical Facilitators will introduce the concepts through a collaborative live coding session usiing the Python notebooks found under `/01-slides`.
+All Technical Facilitators will also upload any live coding files to this repository for any learners to revisit under `/live-code`.

 ### Expectations
 Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.